Punisher: Personality and motivation

 The character has been described as being obsessed with vengeance; Garth Ennis noted that the character of the Punisher "sees the world in very black and white terms, he solves his problems with utter finality" and that "his response to any problem: when in doubt, hit back hard."

-The writer Steven Grant noted that:
+The stories are inconsistent on the question of whether the Punisher believes in God.
+The writer Steven Grant believes that his ethos is similar to existentialist thought, noting that:

 Heidegger, who took Kierkegaard's philosophy further, comes even closer to describing the Punisher: [paraphrasing] 'Since we can never hope to understand why we're here, if there's even anything to understand, the individual should choose a goal and pursue it wholeheartedly, despite the certainty of death and the meaninglessness of action.'
 That's sure the Punisher as I conceived him: a man who knows he's going to die and who knows in the big picture his actions will count for nothing, but who pursues his course because this is what he has chosen to do.

+The Punisher has his own moral code; he tries to protect and assist people outside the criminal milieu.
+He has even saved animals from becoming incidental casualties.
+However, he has occasionally made mistakes and killed innocent people.

+Psychologist Andrew Getzfeld has analyzed the character through the lens of abnormal psychology, arguing that Castle fits the diagnostic criteria for Antisocial Personality Disorder (ASPD) as defined by the Diagnostic and Statistical Manual of Mental Disorders: he repeatedly violates the rights of others through aggression, performs behaviors that would constitute grounds for arrest, demonstrates a lack of remorse, and shows disregard for the safety of others.
+Getzfeld notes, however, that ASPD is typically linked to childhood trauma, and that the relative absence of detailed information about Castle's early years complicates the diagnosis.
+He concludes that Castle's prognosis for successful treatment would be poor, as patients with ASPD rarely seek treatment voluntarily and tend toward recidivism.

 Punisher co-creator Gerry Conway stated that "He's a great Rorschach test.
 What's given him some sustainability is, you can put into him whatever you want, as opposed to Spider-Man, who truly is who he is and shouldn't be changed.
 The Punisher is a thin character on his own merits, but that allows for a lot of interpretations and different angles of approach."

 Kathleen McClancy points out an emphasis in the stories on Castle's suffering post-traumatic stress disorder, both from his wartime experiences and the loss of his family through violence.